 - 2 tsp sea salt, coarse ground

 - 2 tsp thyme, fresh or dry

-- Wash and peel squash.
-Cut in half, and remove seeds.
+- Wash and peel the squash.
+Cut it in half and remove the seeds.
 Coat both the inside and outside of the squash with olive oil.
-Place in a glass baking dish that has a half inch of water in the bottom of it.
+Place it in a glass baking dish that has a half-inch of water in the bottom of it.

-- Cook the butternut squash in the oven for 45 minutes, or until squash is able to be scooped out easily with a spoon.
+- Cook the butternut squash in the oven for 45 minutes, or until it is able to be scooped out easily with a spoon.

 - While the squash is roasting, mince the onion and garlic.
 I use my food processor to do this to make them extra fine.

 - In a large pot, begin to heat the chicken bone broth, onions, and garlic.
 Once the squash has finished roasting, scoop it into the pot.
-Add canned coconut cream and all seasoning.
+Add the canned coconut cream and all the seasonings.

 - Using a stove-top blender, blend the soup for desired consistency.

 - Your soup is now ready to enjoy!